pycommute.loperator

 Merge some of the invariant subspaces to ensure that a given operator \(\hat O\) and its Hermitian conjugate \(\hat O^\dagger\) generate only one-to-one connections between the subspaces.

-This function can optionally collect non-vanishing matrix elements of \(\hat O\) and \(\hat O^\dagger\) and return them in a form of dictionaries {(i, j) : O_ij}.
+This function can optionally collect non-vanishing matrix elements of \(\hat O\) and \(\hat O^\dagger\) and return them in the form of dictionaries {(i, j) : O_ij}.

 Parameters: